pagarme/papyrus/README.md

 Also it's possible to skip logs or only the body property through skipRules, in the example we are skiping logs from route `/status` for `all methods` and skiping the `body` property from routes that ends with `.csv` or `.xlsx`.

-The `maxPropLength` attribute is responsible to limit the number of characters for certain properties if they exist within `propsTolog` definition.
+The `propMaxLength` attribute is responsible to limit the number of characters for certain properties if they exist within `propsTolog` definition.

 ## Masks